agranlund/raven/hw/raven/a2/README.md

 ## Notes and Errata:
 - Part number for ARGB header isn't perfect, might want to use a variant with slightly longer pins.
 - PWR_SW to UART:RI trace cut on personal board as pin is not 5V tolerant.
-  Schematic, PCB and Gerbers on Github has been updated with same fix.
+  Schematic, PCB and Gerbers here on Github has been updated with same type of fix.

 ## Future:
 - Remove all components from Analog Devices as they can be hard to purchase for individuals.